mehulagg/gitlab_test/doc/user/project/integrations/webhooks.md

 From this page, you can repeat delivery with the same data by clicking `Resend Request` button.

+NOTE: **Note:**
-> **Note:** If URL or secret token of the webhook were updated, data will be delivered to the new address.
+If URL or secret token of the webhook were updated, data will be delivered to the new address.

 ### Receiving duplicate or multiple webhook requests triggered by one event